zweed4u/PokemonGoWiki/Installation.md

 ### Note on branch
 Please keep in mind that master is not always up-to-date whereas 'dev' is.
 In the installation note below change `master` to `dev` if you want to get and use the latest version.

+## How to run with Docker

+1. Build the image docker `build -t PokemonGo-Bot:latest .`
+2. Start a new container from this newly created image `docker run -d --name pgobot PokemonGo-Bot:latest`
+3. Check the logs in real-time `docker logs -f pgobot`

 ### Installation Linux
 (change master to dev for the latest version)